Good Logo vs Bad Logo Design & How it Can Affect Your Business

 However, what if your target market misses that message completely?

-Here's how you can perfect your business logo design to drive more sales.
+Here's how to perfect your business logo design to drive more sales.

 Good Logos are Memorable.

-Have you ever gone to remember that great clothing boutique that's near the grocery store near the highway, but you can't quite remember the name?
+Have you ever gone to remember that fabulous clothing boutique near the grocery store near the highway, but you can't quite remember the name?
 Yeah.

 A good logo could have saved you there.